 The Zambezi and Victoria Falls National Parks, in Zimbabwe, are undoubtedly amongst the most impressive wildlife areas in Southern Africa.
 This project is a collaboration between Lion Encounter (LE), the African Lion & Environmental Research Trust (ALERT) and the Zimbabwe Parks and Wildlife Management Authority (ZPWMA) to research and protect these vital ecosystems.
-Throughout your stay you will participate in various research based activities within the National Parks.

 Victoria Falls Research & Conservation Project Zambezi and Victoria Falls National Parks - Zimbabwe

 Conduct important wildlife research while staying in comfortable chalets within the Victoria Falls National Park, just a stone's throw from the Zambezi!
 You'll become fully immersed in the way of the African bush, where leopards, rhinos, elephants, lions, giraffe and hyena are your neighbours!